digidem/digital-democracy.org/_posts/blog/2017-11-15-ldf-grant-gis-day.md

   - featured
   - front-page
 image: /assets/wao-nemopare-map-presentation.jpg
-excerpt: "Press Release for GIS Day: Digital Democracy Announces $525,000 Grant from Leonardo DiCaprio Foundation Funds to be used to Build Out Mapping Tool for Indigenous Communities"
+excerpt: "This World GIS Day, US-based nonprofit  Digital Democracy is celebrating a $525,000 grant from the Leonardo DiCaprio Foundation to build-out their innovative mapping tool Mapeo.
+“World GIS Day is a celebration of how GIS technology is applied, and today Digital Democracy celebrates with the public launch of Mapeo thanks to this matching-grant from the Leonardo DiCaprio Foundation,” said Emily Jacobi, Digital Democracy Executive Director."
 ---

 For immediate release